cianleypoldt/zenoa-engine/README.md

 ## About

-Zenoa was created and completed at age 17 as an educational project.
-It is a functional simulation engine designed for experimenting with and demonstrating real-time physics modeling.
+Zenoa was developed and finished as an educational project at age 17.
+Although it is a working simulation engine, it is not intended to compete with established physics systems like Box2D or Chipmunk2D.
+Instead, Zenoa may serve as a foundation for learning and building your own custom 2D rigid-body simulation engine.

 ---